terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_servergroup_v2.html.markdown

 * `name` - (Required) A unique name for the server group.
 Changing this creates a new server group.

 * `policies` - (Required) The set of policies for the server group.
-Only two two policies are available right now, and both are mutually exclusive.
+All policies are mutually exclusive.
 See the Policies section for more information.
     Changing this creates a new server group.

 * `value_specs` - (Optional) Map of additional options.